Effective radiated power: Microwave band issues

 For most microwave systems, a completely non-directional isotropic antenna (one which radiates equally and perfectly well in every direction – a physical impossibility) is used as a reference antenna, and then one speaks of EIRP (effective isotropic radiated power) rather than ERP.
 This includes satellite transponders, radar, and other systems which use microwave dishes and reflectors rather than dipole-style antennas.

 Lower-frequency issues

 In the case of medium wave (AM) stations in the United States, power limits are set to the actual transmitter power output, and ERP is not used in normal calculations.
-Omnidirectional antennas used by a number of stations radiate the signal equally in all directions.
-Directional arrays are used to protect co- or adjacent channel stations, usually at night, but some run directionally 24 hours.
+Omnidirectional antennas used by a number of stations radiate the signal equally in all horizontal directions.
+Directional arrays are used to protect co- or adjacent channel stations, usually at night, but some run directionally continuously.
 While antenna efficiency and ground conductivity are taken into account when designing such an array, the FCC database shows the station's transmitter power output, not ERP.